 Restoring floorboards: a step-by-step guide

 - The first step is to fix the smaller gaps.
 Because the gaps allow the dirt and draughts through, which lead to wearing down of the varnish, it is important to take care of these.
 There are two ways to do it.
 The traditional way is to use papier mache to fill the gaps.
 If you mix some color into this to match the color of the floorboards, the traditional way is a very effective way of filling in the gaps.
 The other solution is to use something like Gapseal.
 You just need to place it over the gap and then push it through the gap with the help of a very thin strip, like a credit card.
 This will create a V-shaped barrier in the gaps which will prevent any dirt or grime from getting in.

 - If there are big gaps, these need to be filled in with wood.
 Take a piece of wood that fits in nicely in and cover both sides of this piece with wood glue.
 After placing it in the gap, tap it lightly to fix it completely between the two boards.
 Now, wait for the glue to dry off.
-Take a planer to flush the new piece with the existing floorboards and then sand the new piece of wood.
-Now treat this with varnish and your gap is filled up completely.
+Take a planer to flush the new piece with the existing floorboards and then sand the new section of wood.
+Now treat this with varnish, and your gap is filled up completely.

 - If there is a completely worn out piece in the floorboards, use a fresh piece of wood to fix it.
 You will need to use a matching dye to make it look similar to the existing floorboards’ color.

 - To eliminate the squeaks, you will need to drill a pilot hole into the joist through the wooden board.
 Follow this pilot hole with a screw.
 Now tighten the screw to fix the board.
 This will result in a much more secure board as compared to banging in nails directly into the floorboard.